AnyChart/docs.anychart.com/Gauges/Circular_Gauge.md

 Let's start with adding or configuring gauge elements step by step, so in the end we'll create a typical speedometer gauge as a result.

-Note: in this sample AnyChart.swf is used, but you can optimize the page with selected chart type if you use custom type dependent swf.
-These swfs are described in SWFs Guide.

 ##Chart

 Depending on data model and the visualization purpose the gauge may contain single series or multi series.